JanisKarasa/jk-digital-careers-website-v2/README.md

 - Creating templates that could be rendered on other templates
 ### API:
 - Adding API Route to Return JSON instead of HTML
+### Cloud:
+- Deploying website to the cloud Render.com

 ## Tools Used: